gizmum/viiverse/README.md

 # What even is Viiverse?
 While seeming like a sorta rip-off of rverse, it isn't.
-Many other people did that, and from writing this, i'm planning to become one of them ;)
+Many other people did the 'Miiverse revival' trait, and from writing this, i'm planning to become one of them ;)
-# How do i set this up on my 3DS/ Wii U console?
+## How do i set this up on my 3DS/ Wii U console?
 I'll be serious, I do not plan to get any Wii U support out of this.
 It's mainly only for 3DS, but *hold* that thought.
-# Will there be a Discord?
+## Will there be a Discord?
 I do not plan for there to be, and if you are going to create a fan-created one, I *strongly* advise you not to.
+## When does it release?
+Hopefully before 2023.
+I only just started this project.